 Introduction

-In the wake of the Iran deal, North Korea’s pursuit of nuclear weapons, and the onset of the Islamic State of Iraq and Syria, nuclear proliferation concerns remain relevant.
-A nonproliferation focal point is the control and accounting of weapons usable material, which has been the responsibility of the International Atomic Energy Agency with the goal of promoting the safe and peaceful use of nuclear technologies1.
-Although these efforts, backed by an “atoms for peace” mentality and the treaty on the non-proliferation of nuclear weapons, have hindered the development of weapons in some states2, efforts beyond safeguards prevention are necessary due to “the awful arithmetic of the atomic bomb”3.
-An effort some steps after, and potentially outside of safeguards, but before detonation, is interdicted material origin attribution.
+In the wake of the Joint Comprehensive Plan of Action (JCPOA-Iran deal), North Korea’s pursuit of nuclear weapons, non-safeguarded reactors, and the onset of the Islamic State of Iraq and Syria, nuclear proliferation concerns are receiving utmost importance and attention.
+A nonproliferation focal point is the control and accounting of weapons usable special nuclear material (SNM), which has been the responsibility of the International Atomic Energy Agency (IAEA) with the goal of promoting the safe and peaceful use of atomic energy and nuclear technologies1.
+The IAEA efforts to promote peaceful uses of atomic energy, backed by an “atoms for peace” program by the U.S. and the treaty on the non-proliferation of nuclear weapons (NPT), have hindered the development of weapons to a large extent2.
+However, efforts beyond nuclear material safeguards are necessary due to “the awful arithmetic of the atomic bomb”3.
+An effort outside of the nuclear material safeguards for pre-detonation SNM, is to develop the nuclear forensics capability with a source attribution objective in the event of SNM interdiction.

-Material origin attribution, in this context, applies to deducing history of nuclear material, specifically weapons usable material.
+The SNM origin attribution, in this context, applies to deducing history of nuclear material including its production process.
 The importance and time sensitivity of which varies widely in different circumstances, but is fundamentally an inverse problem, which are difficult to solve.
-For example, if a purified sample of plutonium were interdicted at a border between states, information from a wide variety of sources will be used to determine a likely hypothesis for where the sample came from.
-This hypothesis, is an informed, studied, and tested conclusion, but is only one possible explanation for the history of the sample.
+For example, if purified plutonium is interdicted at a State border, information from a wide variety of sources will be used to arrive at a likely hypothesis for where the material came from.
+This hypothesis, is an informed, studied, and tested conclusion, but is only one possible explanation for the history of the material.

 The point is not to say the exercise is meaningless, but difficult and multi-layered.
-Multi-layered in the sense that there are many different sources of information and an infinite realm of possibility for hypothesis.
-This study proposes merely to provide another source of information for this complex problem coupled with a nuclear forensic analysis of uniquely irradiated nuclear material.
+Multi-layered because there are many different sources of information and a large number of possible for hypotheses.
+This study proposes a nuclear forensics characterization procedure for plutonium material for arriving at an informed hypothesis for source attribution.

 Previously, computational studies have indicated that analysis of contaminants in Plutonium Uranium Recovery by Extraction (PUREX) processed plutonium could give indications of material origins4.
 Unlike enrichment of 235U, 239Pu “enrichment” involves neutron irradiation, which introduces radioactive fission products and hence, purification by some means.
-Purification by PUREX is most common for low enriched uranium fuel5 - important because 238U converts to 239Pu upon neutron capture.
-Material attribution is complicated by purification due to varying and unknown elemental decontamination factors (DFs, a measure of purification) for different PUREX procedures.
+Purification by PUREX is most common for low enriched uranium fuel5 - important because 238U converts to 239Pu upon neutron capture and subsequent β- decay.
+Material attribution for separated plutonium is complicated because the separation process has a substantial amount of variability stemming from the changes in elemental decontamination factors (DFs, a measure of purification) that could be obtained in a PUREX process.

 The problem of attribution for unpurified material has been previously studied4, 6, 7, ideally, if elemental DFs for interdicted plutonium were determined, then these previous methodologies could be used to narrow material origins by applying these correction factors, assuming DFs for different isotopes of the same element are equal.
 This is visually represented in Figure 1, where the initial plutonium impurity levels are estimated through DFs with attribution analysis ensuing.